Docs

 $$;

 This concludes the Supabase configuration for StartupBolt.
-With these tables, functions, and triggers in place, your application will be equipped to manage customer data and handle payments.
+By completing these steps, including setting up the necessary tables, functions, and triggers, your application will be fully equipped to manage customer data and handle payments efficiently.
+For any further customization or support, please reach out to the StartupBolt team.